Rewrite and htaccess: Differences and Considerations for Migrating from NGINX and Apache to Caddy

 6

 or site configuration files to configure Rewrite rules.
-Rewrite rules are usually placed in the server
+Rewrite rules are typically placed in the server

 or location